 But if you have been trying to conceive and your doctor recommends an x-ray for some reason, tell your doctor about your plans and proceed accordingly.

 While the risks of an x-ray during pregnancy aren’t huge, it is best to choose a safer alternative if possible.
 Talk to your doctor about it and go for an x-ray only if the benefits outweigh the risk.
-Always talk to your doctor for evidence-based counseling before making any decision, to minimize the risks during pregnancy.
+Always talk to your doctor before making any decision, to minimize the risks during pregnancy.

 Did you get x-ray during pregnancy?
 Share your experience with us in the comment section below.